vagabundeo/mimemail/README.txt

 This is a Mime Mail component module (for use by other modules).
  * It permits users to receive HTML email and can be used by other modules.
-   The mail functionality accepts an HTML message body, mime-encodes it and sends it.
+   The mail functionality accepts an HTML message body, MIME-encodes it and sends it.
  * If the HTML has embedded graphics, these graphics are MIME-encoded and included as message attachments.